By Andy Fondrick, Digital Marketing Specialist at Pheasants Forever & Quail Forever

 With the general Conservation Reserve Program (CRP) enrollment deadline quickly approaching, there is a great opportunity for landowners to directly impact their bottom line and the habitat landscape through voluntary enrollment.
 Until February 28, 2020, Pheasants Forever & Quail Forever Farm Bill Biologists and USDA Service Centers will play a critical role in filling the more than 8 million acres of opportunity allotted for the first general CRP enrollment period since 2016.

 “There is a significant amount of opportunity available through the Farm Bill, along with other state and local programs,” says Bruse.
 “Stop by your local USDA office to find out what fits your land the best and talk to local resource professionals about your conservation goals.
 There is likely an opportunity for technical and/or financial assistance available to turn your thought into reality.”

-If you can’t make the show, but are interested in the CRP Program, find your local USDA Service Center
+If you are interested in the CRP Program and the help a Farm Bill biologist can provide, find your local USDA Service Center

 or reach out to a Farm Bill Biologist in your area